18 MORE Picture Book Biographies that Celebrate Black Life Written by Black Authors

 Black History Month is a time to celebrate the accomplishments and contributions African Americans have made in society.
 Carter G. Woodson noticed a lack of information on the achievements of Black people and in response founded the Association for the Study of Negro Life and History.
 In 1926, the group started Negro History Week, which was later adopted as Black History Month in the 70's.

 Black History is American History is World History and that it should all be taught and studied all year long.
 Our first list of 28 picture book biographies for the 28 days in Black History Month was well received.
-This list is our response to multiple requests MORE picture books that celebrate Black life written by Black authors.
+This list is our response to multiple requests for MORE picture books that celebrate Black life written by Black authors.
 These books are perfect for learning Black history during February or at anytime of year.

 “Those who have no record of what their forebears have accomplished lose the inspiration which comes from the teaching of biography and history."
 Carter G. Woodson